-Before describing the syntax of policy statements in RT_1^C , we first explain the terminology differences between SDSI and RT.
+Before describing the syntax of policy statements in RT_1^C , we first explain the terminological differences between SDSI and RT.
 Identifiers in SDSI are called role terms in RT, and local names in SDSI are called roles.
 We use R, often with subscripts, to denote role terms, and we add a dot between a principal and a role term.
 For example, K.R represents a role in RT; it corresponds to the local name KR in SDSI.
 Policy statements in RT_0 , RT_1 , and RT_1^C have the same structures.
 They only differ in how role terms are formed.
 In the following statements, the directions of the arrows are the opposite of that used in SDSI rewriting rules.
 We use this direction because it is the same as the direction of logical implication in the logic based semantics.

 - Type-1: $K.R \leftarrow K_1$

-- Type-2: $K.R \leftarrow K_1.R_1$
+- Type-2: $K.R \longleftarrow K_1.R_1$

 - Type-3: $K.R \leftarrow K.R_1.R_2$

 - Type-4: $K.R \leftarrow K_1.R_1 \cap K_2.R_2 \cap \cdots \cap K\ell.R\ell$

 A type-3 statement requires the same K to be used in both the role being defined, K.R, and the definition $K.R_1.R_2$.
-This design is motivated by the need to handle deduction with policy statements that are stored in a distributed manner.
+This design is motivated by the need to handle deduction with policy statements that are stored in a distributed manner [26].
 Observe that 4-tuples that use long extended names can still be equivalently represented in RT, by introducing new role terms and statements.
-For more details on this, see [22].
+For more details on this, see [26].

 In RT_0 , a role term is simply a role name, which is just like an identifier in SDSI.
+Thus RT_0 is essentially SDSI extended with the intersection operation (in type-4 statements).
 In RT_1 , a role term may also contain parameters.
 These parameters may be constants or variables, and may use constraints in some limited ways.
 RT_1^C allows more general forms of role terms, which we now describe.
-In RT_1^C , each role name takes the form of $r(h_1, \ldots, h_n)$, in which r is a role name, and for each isuch that $1 \le i \le n$, h_i takes one of the following three forms: $p = c, p \in S$, and p = ref, in which p is the name of one of r's parameters that has type τ , c is a constant of type τ , S is a value set of type τ , and ref is a reference to another parameter in the same statement, also of type τ .
+In RT_1^C , each role term takes the form of $r(h_1, \ldots, h_n)$, in which r is a role name, and for each i such that $1 \le i \le n$, h_i takes one of the following three forms: $p = c, p \in S$, and p = ref, in which p is the name of one of r's parameters that has type τ , c is a constant of type τ , S is a value set of type τ .
+RT_1^C does not have explicit appearance of logical variables; instead, different parameters may be specified to be equal.
 Intuitively, a value set is a constraint-based representation of a set of values, e.g., [10..800] may be a value set of an integer type.
 Parameters in role terms are specified by name, rather than by position; and they are strongly typed.
-For example, the following RT_1^C statement " K{SA} .socketPerm(host \in descendants('stanford.edu'), port $\in [8000..8443]) \leftarrow K{Alice}$ " means that K{SA} grants to K{Alice} the permission to connect to any host in the domain 'stanford.edu' at any port between 8000 and 8443.
+For example, the following RT_1^C statement " K{SA} .socketPerm(host \in descendants('stanford.edu'), port \in [8000..8443]) \leftarrow - K{Alice} " means that K{SA} grants to K{Alice} the permission to connect to any host in the domain 'stanford.edu' at any port between 8000 and 8443.